-You won't find slabs of short ribs like these just laying around at the supermarket.
-I bought these at Restaurant Depot, a members-only, wholesale restaurant supply store with locations around the United States.
+You probably won't find beef plate short ribs like these just laying around at the supermarket.
+I bought these at Restaurant Depot, a members-only wholesale restaurant supply store with locations throughout the United States.
 If you are a Kansas City Barbeque Society (KCBS) member, you can get a free day pass by showing your KCBS membership card and a photo ID.
-If you don't have a Restaurant Depot near you, your best bet is to find a good butcher shop (which are few and far between these days) and ask for 3- or 4-bone slabs of whole beef short ribs.
-Tell the butcher you're looking for the cut of beef known as NAMP 123 (untrimmed like the ones shown here) or 123A (trimmed).
+Alternatively, find a good butcher shop (which are few and far between these days) and ask for 3- or 4-bone slabs of beef plate short ribs, known as IMPS #123A.
+Plate short ribs come from ribs 6, 7 and 8 and are cut just below the ribeye.

-Photo 1 shows a Cryovac package of four 3-bone slabs of short ribs.
+Photo 1 shows a Cryovac package of four 3-bone slabs of beef plate short ribs.
 The whole thing weighed about 22 pounds and cost $98.
 I cooked two slabs and froze the other two.

 Photo 2 shows the fat side of the two slabs I cooked.
 Photo 3 shows the edge of one slab, where you can clearly see the three bones on the bottom, the marbling of the meat, and the thickness of the fat and meat.

-The fat cap on beef short ribs does not render as nicely or as completely as it does when cooking pork.
+The fat cap on plate short ribs does not render as nicely or as completely as it does when cooking pork.
 You can try leaving it on, if you like, but I prefer to remove it and the tough silverskin beneath.
-This allows the rub to penetrate the meat and makes for a less fatty, more enjoyable short rib to eat, in my opinion.
+This allows the rub to penetrate the meat and makes for a less fatty, more enjoyable short rib to eat.

 Photo 4 shows a slab of short ribs with the fat cap and silverskin partially removed.
 Photos 5-6 show the finished ribs after trimming.
 As you can see in Photo 6, there is still plenty of meat on the bones, and plenty of marbling to keep the short ribs moist and flavorful.